 - Baking Soda: contributes to that light and fluffy texture.

 - Cream of Tartar: a traditional ingredient in sugar cookies, it has a little tang and helps the cookie texture as it interacts with the baking soda.

 - Salt: fine sea salt is my go-to

 - Lemon zest and juice: we’re using both the lemon zest and freshly squeezed lemon juice in these cookies…both because they each add a ton of fresh lemon flavor, and why would we not use the zest when we have a lemon?!
-Please use fresh lemon for this recipe, you don’t want to use the jars of lemon jucie.
+Please use fresh lemon for this recipe, you don’t want to use jars of lemon juice.